Cosmic Reionization On Computers: Biases and Uncertainties in the Measured Mean Free Path at the End Stage of Reionization: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Nick Gnedin and Hanjue Zhu for invaluable discussions.
 The authors thank Yongda Zhu and Christopher Cain for productive discussions.
-HC thanks the support by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference \#DIS- 2022-568580.
+HC thanks the support by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference \#DIS-2022-568580, \#RGPIN-2025-04798, \#DGECR-2025-00136 and by the University of Alberta, Augustana Campus Department of Science.
 HC also thanks the ``Cosmic Dawn at High Latitudes Conference'' sponsored by NORDITA for helpful discussions.
 CA acknowledges support from DOE grant DE-SC009193, and the Leinweber Center for Theoretical Physics.